When did you join the LMP?

-I’m a member of Britten Sinfonia, The Haffner Wind Ensemble and teach at the Royal College of Music and at the Purcell School.
+I’m a member of Britten Sinfonia, The Haffner Wind Ensemble and teach at the Royal College of Music.
+I am also Bassoon Consultant at the Royal Birmingham Conservatoire..
 Any free time after that takes me up and down the country, working for other orchestras as guest principal, as well as giving masterclasses and doing the odd bit of session work.

 When did you start playing the bassoon?

 Playing for the first time ever in an orchestra.
 It was Shostakovich’s 5th Symphony with the National Youth Orchestra.
 I was only 12 and was totally overwhelmed by the sheer raw power of the music.